vishnuvardhan2005/kiddoread/README.md

 # kiddoread
-A simple web application
+A simple web application using python flask reactjs mongodb
-Uses python flask, mongo, react, docker